Juliano1111-ai/geo-data-discovery/README.md

 So I wrote down the method I actually trust, and I made the part that must never fail deterministic.
 A model is good at expanding a query, routing it to the right infrastructure, and reasoning over a forensic trail — and I let it do exactly that.
 What I never let it do is decide that a link is good. **A link reaches the output only after a script has resolved it and confirmed the response is the data I asked for.** That single boundary is what turns a clever demo into something I am willing to put my name on.

 This repository is that method.
-It runs as plain Python, as a Colab notebook, and as a Claude Skill, so it fits whatever you already use.
+It runs as plain Python, as a Colab notebook, and as a Claude Skill (compatible to other GAI), so it fits whatever you already use.

 ## Install and run